 The speed of the speech is controlled by an operator, who listens to the speaker and follows along.
 If the speaker pauses, or ad libs, the operator waits before moving on.

 Special teleprompter software reverses the words on the LCD monitors, so that when the speaker looks through the one-way mirror, it appears normal again.

 However, the audience sees nothing of this.
-They just see through the glass to the speaker.
+They just see through the glass to the curtain or the speaker.
 They think the speaker is just glancing around the audience.
 This effect is amplified if a video camera is zoomed in, omitting the glass.
-Often in live presentations, large screens have a projected video signal of the presenter.
-It’s called IMAG (for “image magnification”), so people rarely look at the physical speaker.
-Thus, the audience doesn’t focus on the presidential teleprompter equipment at all.
+Often in live presentations, large screens have this projected video signal, called IMAG (for “image magnification”), so people rarely look at the actual speaker and thus don’t notice the presidential teleprompter equipment at all.

-If someone does notice the glass, they normally quickly forget about it, since the speaker is more dynamic than the mysterious glass on a stick.
-Although, thanks to Obama’s teleprompter, it’s gotten more attention.
+If someone does notice the teleprompter mirror, they quickly forget about it, since the speaker is usually more dynamic than some glass on a stick.

 Good question, since multiple speakers typically means a variety of heights.
-The mirrors are carefully aligned for an individual speaker.
+The presidential mirrors are carefully aligned for an individual speaker.
 And that means that anyone more than a 3″ height difference from the original speaker, would either have to stoop or stand on their toes to see their words.
-Or a stagehand would have to come up mid-show to bring a box for the shorter speaker to stand on.
+Or a stagehand would come up mid-show to bring a box for a shorter speaker to stand on.
 Who wants that kind of attention?
 On the other hand, we’ve worked shows where they had a second lectern and presidential teleprompter setup for taller basketball players.